-The Newman Society’s “Policy Guidance Related to Secular Materials and Programs in Catholic Education” offers a framework for such evaluation and is the basis for this particular analysis.
+The Newman Society’s “Policy Standards on Secular Materials and Programs in Catholic Education” offers a framework for such evaluation and is the basis for this particular analysis.

 The International Baccalaureate (IB) program is used in about 5,000 schools in more than 150 countries, including more than 1,800 schools in the United States.
 The IB program has steadily increased its presence in the U.S., adding about 100 new schools a year in recent years.
 Catholic schools currently comprise 2 percent of that total.